Linguistics Course Catalog

 5 units

 Covers topics central in the study of pragmatics, the interpretation of language use.
 Topics include conversational implicature, speech acts and discourse understanding, and social deixis.
-Prerequisite(s): course 53.
-Offered in alternate academic years.
+Prerequisite(s): LING 53 and LING 101; and LING 111 or LING 112.

 LING 118